ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 When these quantum cryptographic algorithms are used for TLS communication, the security of the public key exchange between the client and server are expected to have higher security levels than the current RSA and ECC algorithms.
 However, NIST hast not standardized the algorithms and until then, {{site.data.keyword.keymanagementserviceshort}} has adopted a hybrid method that combines both Quantum Safe and current ECC algorithms to protect in-transit data.

 ## Why is Quantum Safe TLS important?
 {: #quantum-safe-cryptography-importance}

-As quantum computing continues to evolve and advance, a large quantum computer will be able to run a "SHOR" algorithm that can break the current TLS communication algorithms (RSA/ECC) in a matter of minutes.
+As quantum computing continues to evolve and advance, a large quantum computer will be able to run a ["SHOR" algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm){: external} that can break the current TLS communication algorithms (RSA/ECC) in a matter of minutes.
 While large quantum computers are not available today, any TLS data-in-transit that has been snooped and stored can be breached when these large quantum computers are made available.
-Data has a long shelf life so it is critical that
-{{site.data.keyword.keymanagementserviceshort}} supports quantum safe cryptographic algorithms to secure TLS communications.
+Data has a long shelf life so it is critical that {{site.data.keyword.keymanagementserviceshort}} supports quantum safe cryptographic algorithms to secure TLS communications.

 To keep your in-transit data resilient, {{site.data.keyword.keymanagementserviceshort}} has introduced the ability to use a quantum safe enabled TLS connection to ensure that